 Bleeding Kansas, Bleeding Missouri

-The Long Civil War on the Border
+The Long Civil War o n the Border

-Jonathan Earle and Diane Mutti Burke, eds.
+Edited by Jonathan Earle and Diane Mutti Burke

 Kansas Notable Book

 Choice Outstanding Title

 Long before the first shot of the Civil War was fired at Fort Sumter, violence had already erupted along the Missouri-Kansas border—a recurring cycle of robbery, arson, torture, murder, and revenge.
 This multifaceted study brings together fifteen scholars to expand our understanding of this vitally important region, the violence that besieged it, and its overall impact on the Civil War.